 I will be continuing my research for alternative therapies, but felt I needed to write this blog today.

-I believe that in all probability they knew what my diagnosis was.
-I know they wanted me to fit in with my siblings and felt that somehow I wouldn’t if I had known.
+I believe they knew what my diagnosis was.
+They wanted me to fit in with my siblings and felt that I wouldn’t if I had have known.
+It would have helped all of us to know.
 My father has intimated that.
-For me it would have helped me understand why I couldn’t do things, why I struggled in school, why I struggled with walking and my many other difficulties.
+For me, it would have helped me understand why I couldn’t do things, why I struggled in school, why I struggled with walking and many other difficulties.

-Growing up, I should have had the right support, instead of my pleas for help being ignored.
-It’s scary that this has been my life.
+Growing up, I should have had the support, instead of my pleas being ignored.
+It’s scary when I look back to think this has been my life.